wbcmedia/wbcmedia.github.io/2026/draft.md

 - Ushers Ella off

-**_Hildegaard_** : Now, this afternoon is book club, tonight it's Karaoke, then tomorrow of course is Love Island on ITV.
+**_Hildegaard_** : Now, this afternoon is book club, tonight it's Karaoke, then tomorrow of course is Blind Date on ITV.
 Wednesday is badminton, we can lend you a racket if you don't have one.
 Oh and of course, we have our talent contest...

 - Norman interrupts, annoyed that she is giving Lord Naff this much attention